 While any reduction in carbon emissions might be seen as additional to the current practice, the requirement of additionality goes one step further.
-For offset projects a genuine reduction can only be counted if it is in addition to what would have been done in the normal social paradigm, be it for business profit or ongoing improvements.
+For offset projects, a genuine reduction can only be counted if it is in addition to what would have been done in the normal social paradigm, be it for business profit or ongoing improvements.

-It is important to distinguish between real and measurable emission reductions that might have GCP Report No. 6: Carbon Reductions and Offsets 13 happened anyway and to account for additional reductions resulting in offset credits.
+happened anyway and to account for additional reductions resulting in offset credits.
 The yield and costs of renewable energy infrastructure, for instance, is heavily dependent on the site where the plant is constructed.
-An unfavourable site can contribute to the acceptance of the offset project if the funding is needed to make the installation function, satisfying the financial additionality criteria (Sven Bode & Axel Michaelowa 2001).
+An unfavourable site can contribute to the acceptance of the offset project if the funding is needed to make the installation function, satisfying the financial additionality criteria (Bode & Michaelowa 2001).
 This can have a perverse effect when developers search for an inefficient site in order to qualify for offset status.

 For instance, Renewable Energy Certificates (RECs) were created to address the transition from fossil fuels where 1 REC equals 1 megawatt hour (MWh) of electricity generated from a renewable source.
-Because they were not developed as carbon offsets, they do not have to be new or additional and so may not decrease atmospheric CO_2 (Clean Air- Cool Planet 2006).
+Because they were not developed as carbon offsets, they do not have to be new or additional and so may not decrease atmospheric CO2 (Clean Air- Cool Planet 2006).

 The assumptions needed to quantify offset benefits include a statement of expected outcomes if the project was not implemented.
-It is the difference between whether the project exists or not that defines the additional improvements accomplished.
+It is the difference between whether or not the project exists that defines the additional improvements accomplished.
 While accounting practice methodology is always open to error and manipulation unless it is transparent and independently verifiable, the difficulties here are the counterfactual nature of the 'what if' scenario.
 A project fails the test of additionality if the reduction would have taken place even if the offset funding had been absent.